 What is the main cause of homelessness for women?

-In recent years, the main cause of homelessness has been an eviction from a private rented home.
-The gender pay gap means women earn 6.5 per cent less than men on average, according to official statistics, putting them at greater risk of falling into rent arrears.
+In recent years, the main driver of homelessness has been an eviction from a private rented home.
+The gender pay gap means women in full-time employment earn 7.9 per cent less than men on average, according to the Office for National Statistics, putting them at greater risk of falling into rent arrears.

 Woman are also vastly more likely than men to be made homeless through domestic violence and that has intensified during the Covid-19 pandemic.

-That seven-per-cent increase in just a year was the driving force behind Sunak announcing £4m to pilot a network of ‘respite rooms’ to provide specialist support for homeless women.
+Ministers have announced a £4m pilot to create a network of ‘respite rooms’ to provide specialist support for homeless women.

-The Westminster Government had already announced £125m funding for councils in England to provide support for victims of domestic abuse and their children once the Domestic Abuse Bill passes into law as expected this year.
-The money will offer therapy, advocacy and counselling in safe accommodation.
+There has also been a commitment of £125m to provide funding for councils in England to provide support for victims of domestic abuse and their children as part of the new Domestic Abuse Act.
+The money is intended to offer therapy, advocacy and counselling in safe accommodation.

 Safe spaces are vital for women who escape domestic violence and often leave their abuser without belongings or money.
 Women’s Aid research, released last year, shows many women face homelessness while waiting for a refuge space – seven cent of the women they surveyed had slept rough.